Scalp Micro Pigmentation and Photoshopping

 Here are some other SMP Gallery photo considerations:

 - SMP photos are often stolen.
-Over the years, my personal SMP work has been featured in galleries all over the world.
+Over the years, our own SMP work has been taken and featured, unauthorized and inappropriately credited, in galleries all over the world.

-- SMP Technician Training Standards are extremely variable.
+- SMP technician training standards are extremely variable.
 Never evaluate the skill level of your individual technician based on images owned by a company.
 To date, EVERY company in existence with “numerous locations” and/or “numerous technicians” experiences quality control issues.
-I state this in all seriousness, as the demand for BRAVI corrective work as a result of these providers is steadily increasing.
+We state this in all seriousness, as the demand for BRAVI corrective work as a result of these providers is steadily increasing and now accounts for over half of our clientele.

-I started BRAVI to deliver the finest technical results available, delivered with complete integrity.
+BRAVI was created to deliver the finest technical results available, delivered with complete integrity.
 Our gallery—in it’s totally unedited glory—is proof of both.

 BRAVI Technical Standards far exceed any in the world, as do our results.
 Guaranteed.